Alamantus/Lexiconga/src/markdown/help.md

 To display _all_ of your words again, clear your search bar and ensure all the "Include Only" checkboxes are checked.

 ### The Settings Window
 Clicking the "Settings" button in the top-right side of Lexiconga will show the Settings window with some options.

 - **Use IPA Auto-Fill:** Check this to use character combinations to input International Phonetic Alphabet characters into Pronunciation fields.
 Use the "Field Help" button for instructions on how to use it and the "IPA Table" to display available characters.
 Uncheck it to disable the feature and hide the buttons.
 - **Use Hotkeys:** Check this to enable keyboard combinations to perform different helpful actions (see [Keyboard Shortcuts](#keyboard-shortcuts) below).
 Unchecking this disables the feature.
   - Note: If your browser does not support required features, this will be disabled automatically.
+- **Show Advanced Fields By Default:** Check this to make the advanced fields show on word forms without needing to click the "Show Advanced Fields" button (see [Advanced Fields](#advanced-fields) above).
+Unchecking this makes it so you need to click the "Show Advanced Fields" button to show the fields each time you edit a word.
 - **Default Theme:** Choose what color theme new dictionaries will use when they are created.

 After making changes, click the "Save" or "Save & Close" button to save your changes.

+#### Templates for Details Fields
+Below the "Default Theme" selector is the template editor.
+Either click "Create New Template" or choose one from the "Saved Templates" dropdown to begin editing the template.
+Once a new template is created or a saved template is selected, new fields will appear labeled "Template Name" and "Template," plus a "Save Template" and "Delete Template" button.

+You can modify the template's name by editing the "Template Name" field, and whatever you set in the "Template" text area will be used as the template in the Details field of a word form if it is selected (see [Advanced Fields](#advanced-fields) above for more about how this is used).

+After making any changes to a template, click the "Save Template" button below the "Template" field to save it to your browser.
+Templates are only stored in the browser they were created on and _do not_ get uploaded to your account (if you have one).
+If you create a template, it will _not be available on any other web browser_ unless you re-create it!

+Clicking the "Delete Template" button will prompt you to confirm that you want to delete it, and if you confirm, it will permanently delete the currently selected template from your browser.
+There is no way to recover deleted templates!

 ### The Dictionary Settings Window